 It’s being together that makes Trevecca a true community, not just a college campus.
-As we return to the Hill this fall, we’re grateful to reclaim an in-person Trevecca experience for our traditional students while keeping our campus environment as safe as possible.
+As we return to the Hill, we’re grateful to reclaim an in-person Trevecca experience for our traditional students while keeping our campus environment as safe as possible.

 The following guidelines are subject to change as we continue to assess circumstances and guidance at the local and national levels.